phu0ngng/nccl/doc/source/mpi.rst

 NCCL does not define specific verbs for sendrecv, gather, gatherv, scatter, scatterv, alltoall, alltoallv, alltoallw, nor neighbor collectives.
 All those operations can be simply expressed using a combination of ncclSend, ncclRecv, and ncclGroupStart/ncclGroupEnd, similarly to how they can be expressed with MPI_Isend, MPI_Irecv and MPI_Waitall.

+ncclRecv does not support the equivalent of MPI_ANY_SOURCE; a specific source rank must always be provided.
+Similarly, the provided receive count must match the send count.
+Further, there is no concept of message tags.

 In-place operations
 -------------------